How To Make Cake Pops ….EASILY!!!

 - Cover with a clear treat bag & ribbon for gift giving, if desired.

-- Store in a single layer, in an airtight container.
+- Store in a cool area in a single layer, in an airtight container.